About cookies and cookie consent

 - Marketing cookies track user's online activity to help advertisers deliver more relevant ad.
 These are almost always third-party persistent cookies

 Many jurisdictions require that website owners obtain opt-in user consent before using cookies that are not strictly necessary.
+This is needed to be GDPR compliance

-You give such consent when you click on the corresponding button of the cookie consent banner
+and you give such consent when you click on the corresponding button of the cookie consent banner

 If you refuse, cookies will not be set.